Betty-Blocks-Services/zip-action-function/README.md

 # UNZIP action function

+This function extracts files from a ZIP file in a specified property.
+> [!IMPORTANT]
-This function UNZIPs a ZIP file from a specified property.
-Please note that the output is an array of temporary references that need to be stored in the database using a Loop and Create or Update step.
+> Please note that <b>the extracted files are also not stored in the database</b>.
+The function returns an array of temporary file references, which you can store using a Loop combined with a Create or Update step.

 <br/>